 > The Expert Care Experience: Role of Social Workers in Caring for People with Parkinson’s

-This course is designed to inform and educate social workers who have a pivotal role in accessing the acute and long term needs of people with Parkinson’s.
+This course is designed to inform and education social workers who have a pivotal role in accessing the acute and long term needs of people with Parkinson's.
 As part of the interprofessional care team, social workers can direct people to the most appropriate resources and by directly providing assistance in the areas of mental and emotional health.

 The Expert Care Experience: Role of Oral Health Professionals in Caring for People with Parkinson’s